Master List of Hampshire Grants

 Award: Up to $500

-Eligibility: Div II or III students in good academic standing.
+Eligibility: Division II and Division III students in good academic standing.

 Description: Students may be able to take out a loan or maximize a current loan in order to complete a project or internship.

 Eligibility: All students who are U.S. citizens or green card holders are eligible for federal student loans.
-Contact Hampshire's loan counselor to inquire about a loan to help with an academic project or internship.
+Contact Financial Aid to inquire about a loan to help with an academic project or internship.
 Students may need to complete a FAFSA, submit tax info, sign a promissory note, or go through short online counseling; if you already applied for financial aid, this may be complete.

 Application Deadline: End of April (to receive funding for summer)